NetLogo/HubNet-Web-Extension/README.md

 The HubNet Web Extension is a NetLogo extension that allows JavaScript clients to connect to NetLogo.
 Hopefully, this includes iPhones and iPads as well.

 This is experimental, proof-of-concept type code.
+It is not actively maintained.

+## UC Davis version

+see also https://github.com/cjt8109/hubnet-web-extension , which includes both a fresher version of the server code and “an expanded JavaScript client that runs on iOS devices”

 ## Credits